AusDTO/dto-design-guide/_getting-started/index.md

 - [Email the Guides team.](mailto:guides@digital.gov.au)
 - Log an issue in the <a href="https://github.com/AusDTO/gov-au-ui-kit/issues" rel="external">UI-Kit GitHub issue register</a>.
-- If you work in a Digital Transformation Agency team join the Slack channel  `#guides-uikit`
+- If you work in a Digital Transformation Agency team join the Slack channel  <a href="https://ausdto.slack.com/messages/guides-uikit/" rel="external">#guides-uikit</a>.